TULiberalArts/Global-Studies/pages/undergradaute.md

 Learn More About the [BA in Global Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/global-studies/ba-global-studies/)

 ## Minor in Global Studies
-We also offer a minor in Global Studies, available to undergraduate students in all schools and colleges at Temple.
+Students may also take Global Studies as a minor available to undergraduate students in all schools and colleges at Temple.
+This includes the four foundation courses, together with three courses selected from one of the three thematic tracks.
+There is no foreign language or regional enrichment requirement for the minor.

 Learn More about the Minor in [Global Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/global-studies/minor-global-studies/)